Udacity Vs. Coursera: which e-learning platform offers better course quality and options and has better instructors?

 Udacity

 The core idea of Udacity courses is to provide practical, skills-based education that prepares learners for real-world careers in the technology industry.
-It aims to bridge the gap between traditional education and industry needs by offering courses focusing on teaching relevant and in-demand skills.
+It aims to bridge the gap between traditional education and industry needs by offering courses that teach relevant and in-demand skills.

 Udacity courses are in-depth and created in collaboration with industry experts and leading companies.